SezgiE/RM-Intership-1/README.md

 - This script were created as part of a first-year internship project within the Research Master’s program in Genes in Behavior and Health at Vrije University Amsterdam.

+- For any further details regaridng the scripts or the project, please contact the owner of this repository.